Discover more from Entre Nous

 In the ADHD-world they call this ‘body doubling’; enhanced focus and motivation when given another human-being as a guide.
 In Somatic Therapy they teach something similar; how when you’re feeling dis-regulated, sitting opposite someone at peace can help your nervous system unwind.

 And it works for productivity, too.
 It works brilliantly, in fact.
+And I want to show you how.

 The Magic of Co-Working